doncatnip/kanone/README.md

 A `Schema` takes dicts or list-likes as input and will return a dict or a list if used with returnList=True.

-*Note*: please take a look at require.validator.web.Email for some real-world example
+*Note*: please take a look at kanone.validator.web.Email for some real-world example

     >>> HelloSchema = Schema\